Jayanth24/qualifyingOffer/README.md

-        On Linux/Unix or MacOS, using the bash shell: source env/bin/activate On Linux/Unix or MacOS, using the csh shell: source env/bin/activate.csh On Linux/Unix or MacOS, using the fish shell: source env/bin/activate.fish On Windows using the Command Prompt: env\Scripts\activate.bat On Windows using PowerShell: env\Scripts\Activate.ps1
+        On Linux/Unix or MacOS, using the bash shell: source env/bin/activate On Linux/Unix or MacOS, using the csh shell: source env/bin/activate.csh On Linux/Unix or MacOS, using the fish shell: source env/bin/activate.fish On Windows, using the Command Prompt: env\Scripts\activate.bat On Windows, using PowerShell: env\Scripts\Activate.ps1

 8. Install all the Python packages needed to run qualifyingOffer.py within the activated 'env' virtual environment by running the following command: